amyzyck/OysterGenomeProject/popstructureOutliers/notebook/2019-03-28_KBW_ThinningResults.md

 | thinnedMatrixAndMetaData5000Window_unrelated   |     341044    |
 | thinnedMatrixAndMetaData50000Window_unrelated  |     184326    |

 You will also see that there are subsets from the thinned set of SNPs in the file as well.
 There should be a subset of 20K and 50K SNPs for each set of thinned SNPs.
+These subsets include 20K and 50K SNPs that were selected randomly from each chromosome at equal proportions.
 The naming scheme is similar to the full set of thinned SNPs:
 `##KRandomSNPs####Window_name_of_subset_used`

-## Follow up